We love when real people contact us. Ask questions. Tell us we’re wrong. Just say hi.

 In order to keep the price point of the Planners as low as possible, we aren’t able to accommodate requests for individual edits or changes.
 We encourage you to experiment with the Planners to discover what works best for you, and to be open to noticing what works and trying something new when you notice what doesn’t.
 There isn’t a “right” or “wrong” way to use the Planners – they are a tool for you to use and make your own.

-Have you ever thought about making a web application or an Outlook /GoogleCalendar extension for your planners?
+Have you ever thought about making an Outlook or GoogleCalendar extension for your planners?

-What do you recommend using to keep up with all the loose pages of planners?
+What do you recommend using to keep up with all the loose planner pages?

 I’ve found that two options work best, depending on how much you use your planners.
-The simplest option is a simple (physical) folder that has the longer-term views on the left (i.e. annual, quarterly, monthly, and possible weekly) and the more detailed views on the right hand side – that way you can always balance the long-term views with the short-term views at a glance.
+The simplest option is a physical folder that holds the longer-term views (annual, quarterly, monthly, and maybe weekly) on the left-hand side and the more detailed views on the right-hand side – that way you can always balance the long-term views with the short-term views at a glance.

 Start with the simpler scenario first.
 It’s easier to know what’s working for you when you aren’t working so many different things.

 I’m wanting to start a business and am wondering what you think about it.
 Can we talk about it via Skype, email, or phone?

 We’re glad to hear you have your thinking cap on.
 Keep working it!